shapesmusic/Shapes-Basics-Draft/notes.md

   - tonescapes_4 anchor, 2nd, 7th, with different octaves, neutral mood
   - tonescapes_5 anchor, 2nd, 3rd, 7th, 6th, with different octaves, neutral mood
 - Marked as (T)heory, but perhaps not so (T) after all, because equalizing octaves is a skill...

+- "so far in the tonescape, you've been **working with** the anchor, one and two higher..." (write these so they follow from the previous lesson, not only the previous lesson in that thread)

 - **More Tips** (what to do with this?)